-Until the testbed is ready, SERSCIS validation work has focused on the use of stochastic process simulation based on queuing theory [10].
-A simplified Markov chain model was developed for a single aircraft refueling service, and the resulting equations solved numerically to compute the expected behavior.
+SERSCIS validation work initially focused on the use of stochastic process simulation based on queuing theory [10].
+A simplified Markov chain model was developed for a single aircraft refuelling service, and the resulting equations solved numerically to compute the expected behaviour.
 This approach is faster and easier to interpret than a discrete event simulation, though it uses simpler and less realistic models of services and their interactions.

-The basic model of the refueling service assumes that around 20 aircraft arrive per hour and need to be refueled.
-The service provider has 3 bowsers (fuel tankers) which can supply fuel to aircraft at a certain rate.
-The time taken for refueling varies randomly between aircraft depending on their needs and how much fuel they still have on landing, but the average time is 7.5 minutes.
-However, with only 3 bowsers, aircraft may have to wait until one becomes available before refueling can start.
+The basic model of the refuelling service assumes that around 20 aircraft arrive per hour and need to be refuelled.
+The service provider has 3 bowsers (fuel tankers), which can supply fuel to aircraft at a certain rate.
+The time taken for refuelling varies randomly between aircraft depending on their needs and how much fuel they still have on landing, but the average time is 7.5 minutes.
+However, with only 3 bowsers, aircraft may have to wait until one becomes available before refuelling can start.
 The SERSCIS-Ont metrics used to describe this service are:

-- a counter metric for the number of aircraft refueled, and an associated usage rate metric for the number of aircraft refueled per hour; - a non-recoverable usage rate metric for the time the bowsers spend actually refueling aircraft, from which we can also obtain the resource utilization percentage; - an elapsed time metric for the amount of time spent by aircraft waiting for a bowser (the refueling service can't control how long the refueling takes, so QoS is defined in terms of the waiting time only); and - elapsed time compliance metrics for the proportion of aircraft that have to wait for different lengths of time between 0 and 20 minutes.
+- a counter metric for the number of aircraft refuelled, and an associated usage rate metric for the number of aircraft refuelled per hour; - a non-recoverable usage rate metric for the time the bowsers spend actually refuelling aircraft, from which we can also obtain the resource utilization percentage; - an elapsed time metric for the amount of time spent by aircraft waiting for a bowser (the refuelling service cannot control how long the refuelling takes, so QoS is defined in terms of the waiting time only); and - elapsed time compliance metrics for the proportion of aircraft that have to wait for different lengths of time between 0 and 20 minutes.

-We also assume that the service will refuse an aircraft, i.e. tell it to use another refueling company rather than wait, if it would become the 10^{th} aircraft in the queue.
+We also assume that the service will refuse an aircraft, i.e., tell it to use another refuelling company rather than wait, if it would become the $10^{\text{th}}$ aircraft in the queue.
 This is captured by a further counter metric, which is used to find the proportion of arriving aircraft that are refused service.

-The first simulation considered an unmanaged service (no SLAs), and produced the following behavior (See Table 1):
+The first simulation considered an unmanaged service (no SLAs), and produced the following behaviour (See Table I):